AverageHoarder/mkvpropr/README.md

 - commentary flag = yes<br>

 ## Selective usage via "-"
 You don't have to set the options for each track.
-Either skip an entire group by using `s` as the input (explained below) or skip individual tracks by using `-` instead of a user input.
+Either skip an entire group by using `s` as the input (explained below) or skip individual tracks by using `-` instead of a user defined input.

 **Example movie**:<br>
 Video track: English<br>